-Accounts receivables, related party receivable and deposits on acquisition are classified as loans and receivables.
+Accounts receivables and related party receivables are classified as loans and receivables.

 Other financial liabilities

 Other financial liabilities are financial liabilities that are not derivative liabilities or classified as FVTPL.
 Subsequent to initial recognition, other financial liabilities are measured at amortized cost using the effective interest method.